bnsreenu/digitalsreeni-image-annotator/README.md

   - Image augmenter

 ## Operating System Requirements
 This application is built using PyQt5 and has been tested on macOS and Windows.
 It may experience compatibility issues on Linux systems, particularly related to the XCB plugin for PyQt5.
+Extensive testing on Linux systems has not been done yet.

 ## Installation